mcnerthney/gdServer/README.md

 - considerations:

+build a universal router table that's loaded into all the applets.

+    .net/static/gdRouter/route.jsom
+    router lookup depends upon /api/route/state - product, target

+runtime support to build css/html urls using product,target,language,theme

+    longlived cache that expires on version change)

 manage /static directories.

+    put /:applet/bin in .net/static/applet/:applet
-    put /gdClient code in a version controlled location such as .net/static/0.0.0/ put /:applet/bin in .net/static/applet/:applet manage .net build sources
+    for now, each client has it's own copy of gdClient.
+KISS optimizations puts /gdClient code in a shared version controlled location such as .net/static/gdClient/0.0.0/

+manage .net build sources

     put /:applet/bin/index.html in .net/view/:applet/index.html, add this file to .csproj

 .net /api must be backward compatible and support all versions of /gdClient code.